yoyz/picoloop/README.md

     B               do nothing
     A + </>/^/v,    edit all step at once
     A               enter the edit mode
-    SELECT          call menu2 or menu1 ( it cycle between the two menu )
+    L               go to the next     16 step on the same track R               go to the previous 16 step on the same track SELECT          call menu2 or menu1 ( it cycle between the two menu )